We all know outdoor air can be polluted, especially in big cities. But did you know indoor air could be more polluted

-To know how large coverage area you need you to have to calculate your room area.
-The simplest way to do this is to calculate the square footage (square meters) of the room or space you plan to use the air purifier in and compare that with a unit’s recommended coverage area.
+The simplest way is to calculate the square footage of the room or space you plan to use the air purifier and compare it with a unit’s recommended coverage area.
 This process is easy.
-Just multiply the length of your space in feet (meters) by the width of the space in feet (meters).
+Just multiply the length of your space in feet by the width of the space.
 The result is the coverage area.